 In its simplest form, a project is just a list of subsequent actions.
 Optionally, projects can be divided into several subprojects, tagged, and connected to an endeavour and/or site.
 Project outcomes can be defined, and progress can easily be tracked.

 Actions, or tasks, can either be managed individually, or added to a project.
-They can be scheduled, starred (useful when defining next actions), tagged, and given a status like 'Deferred', 'Waiting for', 'Someday', etc.
+They can be scheduled, starred (useful when defining next actions), tagged, etc.

 Sites and domains